 This will tell you your BASAL METABOLIC RATE (BMR).

-BMR is the number of calories your body needs to perform all of its natural functions while at rest.
-For example, breathing, temperature control, digesting food and circulating blood flow.
+BMR is the number of calories your body needs to perform all its natural functions while at rest—breathing, controlling temperature, digesting food, and circulating blood flow.
 Even laughing burns calories.

 Then I’ll explain what to add or subtract to give you the number of calories you need, whether you’re bulking or cutting.